-This topic contains 11 replies, has 5 voices, and was last updated by Anonymous 8 years, 7 months ago.
+- This topic has 11 replies, 5 voices, and was last updated 9 years, 1 month ago by Anonymous.

 Stay away from internet lenders.
 If you bank locallly, go there and ask.
 Check around with other local lenders.
 Get a GFE on closing costs, ignoring closing costs can cost you thousands of dollars.